Getting Started With Your TAP/ACT Preparation

-There is only one free diagnostic test released.
+There is only one free diagnostic test released for the TAP.
 It can be found here.
 You don't have to take the test all in one sitting; we know it's long.
-Break it up and take breaks... but make sure you know which areas you are most weak in so you can study most effectively.
-While this test is based on the "old" Basic Skills Test it is very similar to the TAP and will give a good indication of your potential performance.
+Break it up and take breaks, but make sure you know which areas you are most weak in so you can study most effectively.
+ACT practice questions can be found here.

 Plan Your Prep

 Make a plan!
 Map out the next 6 weeks or so to make sure you study every part of the test.
-If you need help in one area more than another, focus on that subject more when you're studying.
+If you need help making a study plan, make an appointment with the Teacher Assessment Support Center by clicking here.

 Visit the Center

-The Teacher Assessment Support Center which is located at Buzzard Hall 2303, can help you develop a study plan, provide a testing area for individualized help, and help you register for whichever test you take.
-Click here to visit the Center's webpage.
+The Teacher Assessment Support Center, which is located at Buzzard Hall 2303, can help you develop a study plan, provide a testing area for individualized help, and help you register for whichever test you take.

 If you need ant more information, please call 217-581-2116, email us at email@example.com, or chat with us with the widget on the bottom right corner!